scottslowe/2020-ces-iac-capi/README.md

-# 2020-ces-iac-capi
+# Cloud Engineering Summit: Infrastructure-as-Code and Cluster API

-Files for 2020 Cloud Engineering Summit session on infrastructure-as-code and Cluster API
+This repository contains example code and manifests for use in or with the 2020 Cloud Engineering Summit session titled "Exploring the Intersection of Infrastructure-as-Code and Cluster API".